Narcissism: Historical background

-Expressions of narcissism
+Expressions

 Primary expressions

 Two primary expressions of narcissism have been identified: grandiose ("thick-skinned") and vulnerable ("thin-skinned").
 Recent accounts posit that the core of narcissism is self-centred antagonism (or "entitled self-importance"), namely selfishness, entitlement, lack of empathy, and devaluation of others.
 Grandiosity and vulnerability are seen as different expressions of this antagonistic core, arising from individual differences in the strength of the approach and avoidance motivational systems.
-Some researchers have posited that genuine narcissists may fall into the vulnerable narcissism subtype, whereas grandiose narcissism might be a form of psychopathy.
+Kowalchyk, Palmieri, Conte, and Wallisch have posited that genuine narcissists may fall into the vulnerable narcissism subtype, whereas grandiose narcissism might be a form of psychopathy.

 Grandiose narcissism

 Narcissistic grandiosity is thought to arise from a combination of the antagonistic core with temperamental boldness—defined by positive emotionality, social dominance, reward-seeking and risk-taking.
 Grandiosity is defined—in addition to antagonism—by a confident, exhibitionistic and manipulative self-regulatory style: